 Students are required to maintain a semester GPA of at least 3.00 for every semester of registration and a cumulative GPA of 3.00 for the duration of their program.
 One or more B- grades that result in a semester or cumulative GPA below 3.00 triggers a continuance review.
 An F grade also triggers a continuance review.
 Individual programs may set a higher requirement and failure to meet this established minimum will result in a continuance review.

 A student who fails to meet academic standards, or whose thesis, project, practicum, or comprehensive examination is not progressing satisfactorily can be required to undergo a continuance review.
 This is initiated by a second “needs improvement” or an “unsatisfactory” recommendation on a progress report approved by the Dean.

-Depending on the student’s program and their progression, a continuance review will be conducted by a supervisor (where assigned) or Program Chair (where there is no assigned supervisor).
+Depending on the student’s program and their progression, a continuance review will be conducted by a supervisor (where assigned), Graduate Program Coordinator (where assigned) or Program Chair (where there is no assigned supervisor).
 If a student is in a program that includes the formation of a supervisory committee and this committee has been formed, the members should be included in the continuance review and will be required to sign this form.
 For these students, the Program Chair’s review of this form and signature is also required.
 Programs have discretion on how this meeting is structured but all parties involved with the student’s academic progress should sign the continuance review form.
-There may be instances where a student in not available for the meeting and in such situations, guidance on managing this review can be sought from the Dean.
+There may be instances where a student is not available for the meeting and in such situations, guidance on managing this review can be sought from the Dean.

 Notification of Decision